bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 (EPCH)](#epoch-date-epch) section below but by default, it is set to `UNIX` which is `1970-01-01`.

-For example, let's calculate the those quantities for 2024-03-14:
+For example, let's calculate those quantities for 2024-03-14:

 | **Keys**          | **MODE `{..}`**                          | **MODE `".."`**   |
 | -----------       | ---------------------                    | ----------------- |